May Fourth and the Birth of Modern China: A Centennial Walk and Discussion

 The generation which came of age in this decade would rise to the challenges of the era.
 On May 4, 1919 they took to the streets of Beijing in a massive demonstration which gave birth to Modern China.
 Their experiences and ideas during what became known as the May Fourth Era left a powerful legacy which continues nearly a century later.

 This two-hour walk and discussion will visit the epicenter of the May Fourth Movement: the original campus of Peking University.
-There we will meet the scholars and students who defined a generation and gave rise to a nation.
+There we will meet the scholars and students who defined a generation and gave rise to a nation a century ago.

 We'll also discuss the end of the empire and the rise and fall of the Republic of China, and the origins of the Chinese Communist Party as we explore some of the hidden byways around the old campus and visit the relics and residences of Beijing's old intelligentsia.